lukefleed/imdb-graph/README.md

 The main difference here is that we don't have a farness (where small farness implied bigger centrality).
 Then we won't need a lower bound either.
 Since the biggest the number is the higher is the centrality we have to adapt the algorithm.

-Instead of a lowe bound, we need an upper bound such that
+Instead of a lower bound, we need an upper bound such that

 $$ h(v) \leq U_B (v) \leq h(w) $$